AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

 The PDF Embed API supports live form editing by default.
 End users can add and edit text in text fields and interact with other form objects, including radio buttons, check boxes, lists, and drop downs (select lists).
-When users fill any form field, the Save button in the top menu is automatically enabled so that they can save their information to the PDF.
+When users fill any form field, the Save button on the top bar is automatically enabled so that they can save their information to the PDF.
 The PDF Embed API renders forms so that they appear similar to forms viewed in the full Acrobat app: